 How the Construction Sector is Preparing for Brexit

-On the 23rd of June 2016, Britain shocked the world when it voted to leave the European Union.
-A little over two years on, with not much progress achieved, many professionals are feeling uncertain on how the departure will impact their business.
+On the 23rd of June 2016, Britain voted to leave the European Union.
+Over two years on, with not much progress achieved, many professionals are feeling uncertain on how the departure will impact their business.

 How will Brexit affect the construction industry?